hashtagml/optical/docs/source/contrib.rst

 Writing tests
 =============

-Writing units tests is very important to ensure correctness of your changes and to make sure your changes are not breaking current behaviour unintensionally.
+Writing units tests is very important to ensure correctness of your changes and to make sure your changes are not breaking current behaviour unintentionally.

+If you are writing a new feature make sure you write unit tests for the same.
+We use `pytest <https://docs.pytest.org/en/7.1.x/>`_ for writing our test cases.

-Below are the characteristics of a good unit test as mentioned `here <https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices#characteristics-of-a-good-unit-test>`_
+Here are a few characteristics of a good unit test.

 * **Fast**: It is not uncommon for mature projects to have thousands of unit tests.
 Unit tests should take very little time to run.
 Milliseconds.
 * **Isolated**: Unit tests are standalone, can be run in isolation, and have no dependencies on any outside factors such as a file system or database.